davesweb/bricklink-api/readme.md

 - Add `findOrFail` methods to each repository that has a `find` method.
 These will throw an exception when there is no result instead of returning `NULL`.
 - Change the static methods and properties in the transformers to normal methods and properties and use dependency injection for using them in the repositories.
 This will allow them to be overwritten by the end user if needed.
 - Implement own versions for the `Str::snakeCase()` and `Str::camelCase()` methods, so we can remove the dependency on `illuminate/support`.
 That package adds too much that we don't use.

+## License

+This package is licensed under the MIT license, which basically means you can do whatever your want with this package.
+However, if you found this package usefull, please consider buying me a beer or subscribing to premium email support over on [Patreon](https://www.patreon.com/davesweb), it's really appreciated!